Cliffback/apple_sensors/README.md

 - `-a`: Calculate average temperature.
 - `-f [property]`: Filter data by property.
 - `-r [interval]`: Repeat the operation with a specified interval.
+- `-p`: Print thermal pressure, not compatible with the other arguments.
+- `-h`: Print highest temperature, not compatible with -a or -p or -array.
-- `-arryay`: Print as two arrays, one with names, and one with values instead of a table.
+- `-array`: Print as two arrays, one with names, and one with values instead of a table.
 Not available with `-a`.

 All arguments can be combined in whatever order.